 How Can Twitter be used as a Learning Tool?
 If you still haven’t got your head around Twitter, don’t worry!

 You’ll get there.
 And it really is a lot more simple than you might think.
-It’s basically a free social networking tool that connects you with other people and information.
-People write “tweets” (or posts) of up to 140 characters about what they’re up to, what they’re reading, anything really or they throw a question out there to be answered.
 Twitter – a teaching and learning tool.
 Can we use Twitter for educational activities?
 Three Practical Ideas for Using Twitter in E-Learning.
 Twitter’s all the rage.

 Some people love it.
 Some people hate it.
 But many people really don’t know much about it or don’t do much with it.
 I’ll have to admit, I have mixed feelings about Twitter (and much of the other social media).
+On one hand, I really love to play around with all of the new social media tools and am excited about what’s going on and the potential for learning.
+For me it’s all about context.
+While I do follow people, I tend to focus on topics and keywords.
 Twitter As a Learning Tool.
 Really. - 2009.
 Savvy trainers are using micro-blogging to foster informal learning and meet likeminded peers.

 I usually post a couple of items a day, on average, and tend to follow and interact others who also post in a moderate fashion.
 Some people post dozens of twits a day and use Twitter as a kind of instant messaging client.
 I see, and use it, more as a mini-blog.
+When I click on my name, I see all my posts, which is a sort of summary of things that I do and think about that I want to share with others.
 Teaching With Twitter.
 Professors experiment with Twitter as teaching tool.
 Facebook may be the social medium of choice for college students, but the microblogging Web tool Twitter has found adherents among professors, many of whom are starting to experiment with it as a teaching device.